Breword/tmux/Advanced-Use.md

 ~~~~

 `-a` can accept multiple values separated by commas.
 For backwards
-compatibility with old tmux versions where arrays where kept as strings, a
+compatibility with old tmux versions where arrays were kept as strings, a
 leading comma can be given:

 ~~~~